certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 - Menu
 - Members

-# SKILLS DEMONSTRATED
+## SKILLS DEMONSTRATED
 I used PostgreSQL, putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION

-# DATA SOURCING
+## DATA SOURCING
  All datasets exist within the dannys_diner database schema and can be found [here](https://8weeksqlchallenge.com/case-study-1/), and as shown below:

-## Table 1: Sales
+### Table 1: Sales

- The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.
+ The sales table captures all customer_id level purchases within a corresponding order_date and product_id information for when and what menu items were ordered.

 ![](2.png)